Applying for Financial Aid

 You can apply for admission to Tompkins Cortland and financial aid at the same time.
 You will be notified of your financial aid eligibility after you have been accepted to the college.
 You must apply for financial aid each academic year of your college career.
 Our priority filing deadline is March 1st prior to the fall semester of the academic year.
 Students who meet the March 1st priority filing deadline are considered for Federal Supplemental Education Opportunity Grant (FSEOG) and work-study; two federal programs with very limited funding.

-Financial aid award notifications for the Fall 2018/Spring 2019 award year are targeted to be released April 1, 2018 for students who have filed a 2018-2019 FAFSA and have met our March 1st priority filing deadline.
+Financial aid award notifications for the Fall 2020/Spring 2021 award year are targeted to be released April 1, 2020 for students who have filed a 2020-2021 FAFSA and have met our March 1st priority filing deadline.
 Any FAFSA received after March 1st will be considered for FSEOG and work-study based on fund availability.
 All eligible students are considered for Pell Grant, TAP and federal student loans as long as the FAFSA is received prior to the last day of classes for the term the student attends.

 Applying for financial aid in three simple steps: